apache/spark/R/WINDOWS.md

 2. Install R (>= 3.1) and [Rtools](https://cloud.r-project.org/bin/windows/Rtools/).
 Make sure to
 include Rtools and R in `PATH`.
 Note that support for R prior to version 3.4 is deprecated as of Spark 3.0.0.

-3. Install [JDK](https://www.oracle.com/technetwork/java/javase/downloads) that SparkR supports - see `R/pkg/DESCRIPTION`, and set
-`JAVA_HOME` in the system environment variables.
+3. Install JDK that SparkR supports (see `R/pkg/DESCRIPTION`), and set `JAVA_HOME` in the system environment variables.

 4. Download and install [Maven](https://maven.apache.org/download.html).
 Also include the `bin` directory in Maven in `PATH`.